Interviewing can be the most nerve-wracking part of the job/internship search.

 Come to an interview workshop exclusively tailored toward candidates interviewing for internships through the Fellows Program.
 Space is limited so be sure to RSVP to reserve your spot!
-Free food will be provided at each event.

 All workshops will be held at Action Greensboro (203 S. Church St., Greensboro, NC 27401).